skorch-dev/skorch/docs/user/LLM.rst

   everything runs locally on your machine.
 No data is sent to any API provider, such as OpenAI.
 If you work with sensitive data or company data, you don't have to worry about leaking it to the outside world.
-(Tip: If you actually prefer to use OpenAI API, take a look at `sckit-llm
+(Tip: If you actually prefer to use OpenAI API, take a look at `scikit-llm
   <https://github.com/iryna-kondr/scikit-llm>`_)